Albania Car Rental Travel Guide

 | Sep–Oct | Medium | Great weather with better availability than peak months. |

-*Prices depend on dates, supplier, and car type.
-Check live prices for your exact dates.
+*Prices vary by dates, supplier, car type, and pick-up point.
+Check live prices for your exact trip.

 Tips:

-- Book early for SUVs, vans, automatics and cross-border requests, especially for Jul–Aug.
+- Book early for July and August, especially for SUVs, automatics, vans, and cross-border trips.

-- Check the deposit, fuel policy and cancellation terms before you confirm.
+- Check the deposit, fuel policy, mileage, and cancellation terms before you confirm.

 City parking: